jantordeu/KPS/README.md

  * `heal.aggroTankFocus` - Returns the tank with highest aggro on the current focus (*not* the unit with the highest aggro!).
 If there is no tank in the focus thread list, the `heal.defaultTank` is returned instead.
     When used as a _target_ in your rotation, you *must* write `kps.heal.aggroTankFocus`!
  * `heal.aggroTank` - Returns the tank or unit if overnuked with highest aggro and lowest health Without otherunit specified.
- * `heal.hasDebuffDispellable` - Returns the raid unit with dispellable debuff e.g. {spells.purify, 'heal.hasDebuffDispellable() ~= nil' , kps.heal.hasDebuffDispellable("Magic") },
+ * `heal.hasDebuffDispellable` - Returns the raid unit with dispellable debuff e.g. kps.heal.hasDebuffDispellable("Magic")
  * `heal.isMagicDispellable` - Returns the raid unit with magic debuff to dispel e.g. {spells.purify, 'heal.isMagicDispellable' , kps.heal.isMagicDispellable },
  * `heal.isDiseaseDispellable` - Returns the raid unit with disease debuff to dispel
+ * `heal.isPoisonDispellable` - Returns the raid unit with poison debuff to dispel
+ * `heal.isCurseDispellable` - Returns the raid unit with curse debuff to dispel
  * `heal.hasAbsorptionHeal` - Returns the raid unit with an absorption Debuff
+ * `heal.hasBossDebuff` - Returns the raid unit with a Boss Debuff
  * `heal.hasBuffStacks(<BUFF>)` - Returns the buff stacks for a specific Buff on raid e.g. heal.hasBuffStacks(spells.prayerOfMending) < 10
  * `heal.hasBuffCount(<BUFF>)` - Returns the buff count for a specific Buff on raid e.g. heal.hasBuffCount(spells.atonement) > 3
- * `heal.hasBuffAtonement` - Returns the UNIT with lowest health with Atonement Buff on raid e.g. heal.hasBuffAtonement < 0.90
+ * `heal.hasBuffAtonement` - Returns the UNIT with lowest health with Atonement Buff on raid e.g. heal.hasBuffAtonement.hp < 0.90
  * `heal.hasNotBuffAtonement` - Returns the UNIT with lowest health without Atonement Buff on raid e.g. heal.hasNotBuffAtonement.hp < 0.90
  * `heal.hasNotBuffMending` - Returns the lowest health unit without Prayer of Mending Buff on raid e.g. heal.hasNotBuffMending.hp < 0.90
  * `heal.hasNotBuffRenew` - Returns the lowest health unit without Renew Buff on raid e.g. heal.hasNotBuffRenew.hp < 0.90
  * `heal.hasBuffAtonementCount` - e.g. heal.hasBuffAtonementCount(0.85) > 3
  * `heal.hasNotBuffAtonementCount` - e.g. heal.hasNotBuffAtonementCount(0.85) > 3
- * `heal.hasDamage` - Returns the raid unit with incomingDamage > incomingHeal
  * `heal.atonementHealthRaid` - Returns the loss Health for all raid members with buff atonement
  * `heal.enemyTarget` - Returns the enemy target for all raid members
  * `heal.enemyLowest` - Returns the lowest Health enemy target for all raid members